 - Troubleshooting network printer problems

-- Access to equipment available for loan including AV equipment and laptop computers and adapters.
+- Access to equipment available for loan, including AV equipment, laptops, and laptop adapters

 ResNet and the ResNet Resource Center

-ResNet—a service of ITS and Housing Services—provides internet access to all students living in Northeastern residence halls.
+ResNet—a service of Information Technology Services and Housing Services—provides internet access to all students living in Northeastern residence halls.
 The ResNet Resource Center, located in Speare Commons, provides students with support for the HuskyCable HDplus service, mobile devices, gaming systems and other devices, student email, computer troubleshooting, and repair services for Apple and Dell computers.

-The Northeastern Printing Program provides a limited amount of free printing each year to students, faculty, and staff.
-Each September, as an active member of the community, you are given a credit of $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across the main Boston campus as well as the Boston Financial District campus, Charlotte campus, and Seattle campus.
+The Northeastern Printing Program provides a free allowance for printing each year to students, faculty, and staff.
+Each September, as an active member of the community, you are given an allowance of printing credit equivalent to $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across all Northeastern campuses.
 Print credits do not carry over from one academic year to the next.